Franklin Gritts: Sporting News

 After five years at Haskell, Gritts decided to try his own hand at commercial art.
 Housing was tight on campus, where employees were required to live, and he felt the possibilities inadequate for his growing family which would eventually include a daughter, Dara Stillman, and two sons, Bob Gritts and Galen Gritts.
 He resigned his position and moved his family to St. Louis, Missouri.
 He answered a newspaper advertisement for the position of art director of The Sporting News in 1955.

-Established in 1886, The Sporting News was a newspaper distributed nationwide and was the outstanding baseball weekly of enthusiastic fans.
-Full of baseball news, stories, and statistics, it became known as the "Baseball Bible."
-It was still going strong in 1955 and had added a monthly magazine, The Sporting Goods Dealer, a glossy, full-color trade magazine for sporting goods stores carrying many lucrative ads.
+Established in 1886, The Sporting News was a newspaper distributed nationwide about baseball; it became known as the "Baseball Bible."
+In 1955, a monthly magazine was established: The Sporting Goods Dealer is a glossy, full-color trade magazine for sporting goods stores.

 Gritts’ work on the paper involved pasting up articles, photographs, and ads for each page, and original artwork on the front page.
 The weekly deadlines were crucial, but he always managed to get the paper out on time.
 He also prepared The Sporting Goods Dealer for publication each month.